 An investment in the Notes subjects you to the credit risk of the Issuer and, if applicable, the Guarantor.
 Credit ratings are one type of assessment of the ability of the Issuer and the Guarantor to pay their respective obligations.
-Consequently, real or anticipated changes in the credit ratings of the Issuer and the Guarantor or an

-The credit ratings of the Issuer and, if applicable, the Guarantor, however, may not reflect the potential impact on the value of your Notes of all of the risks to which the Issuer and the Guarantor are or may be subject discussed in this prospectus supplement.
-The credit ratings of the Issuer and the Guarantor may also be withdrawn or changed at any time.
+Consequently, real or anticipated changes in the credit ratings of the Issuer and the Guarantor will generally affect the market value of the Notes, as applicable.
+The credit ratings of the Issuer and, if applicable, the Guarantor, however, may not reflect the potential impact on the value of your Notes of all of the risks to which the Issuer and the Guarantor are or may be subject discussed in this base prospectus.
+The credit ratings of the Issuer and the Guarantor may also be withdrawn or change at any time.